Jump to navigation Jump to search

 targeted by ransomware.
 The hospital was forced to shut down its entire IT network, postpone urgent surgical interventions, and reroute patients to other nearby hospitals.
 It took several weeks before the hospital was fully operational again.
 Scenario 14 in the Toolkit provides the legal analysis of a ransomware campaign against municipal and health care services abroad; Scenario 20 and Scenario 23 both focus on various cyber operations against hospitals.

 Behind the scenes

-The project is supported by the following five partner institutions: the Czech National Cyber and Information Security Agency (NCISA), the International Committee of the Red Cross (ICRC), the NATO Cooperative Cyber Defence Centre of Excellence (CCD COE), the University of Exeter, United Kingdom, and Wuhan University, China.
-The core of the project team consists of Dr Kubo Mačák (ICRC) – General Editor; Mr Tomáš Minárik (NCISA) – Managing Editor; and Ms Taťána Jančárková (CCD COE) – Scenario Editor.
-The pilot year of the project (2018/19) was supported through the UK ESRC IAA Project Co-Creation scheme.
-The individual scenarios and the Toolkit as such have been reviewed by a team of over 20 peer reviewers.
-The Toolkit was formally launched on 28 May 2019 in Tallinn, Estonia, and it remains continuously updated.
-For questions about the project including media enquiries, please contact us at firstname.lastname@example.org.
+The project is supported by the following six partner institutions: the Czech National Cyber and Information Security Agency (NÚKIB), the International Committee of the Red Cross (ICRC), the NATO Cooperative Cyber Defence Centre of Excellence (CCDCOE), the University of Exeter, United Kingdom, the U.S. Naval War College, United States, and Wuhan University, China.
+The core of the project team consists of Dr Kubo Mačák (ICRC) – General Editor; Mr Tomáš Minárik (NÚKIB) – Managing Editor; and Ms Taťána Jančárková (CCDCOE) – Scenario Editor.
+The individual scenarios and the Toolkit as such have been reviewed by a team of over 30 peer reviewers.
+The Toolkit was formally launched on 28 May 2019 in Tallinn, Estonia; its Chinese launch took place on 2 November 2019 in Wuhan, China; it received its most recent general annual update on 22 September 2021; and it remains continuously updated.
+For questions about the project including media enquiries, please contact us at email@example.com.